Climate Action Plan Report Card 2017

 Climate Action Plan Report Card 2016

-Climate Action Campaign unveiled the inaugural edition of our annual Climate Plan Report Card, which grades the Climate Action Plan, or lack thereof, of all 19 San Diego municipalities in the region.
-Only the City of San Diego—who received national accolades when it adopted a binding 100% clean energy Climate Plan last year—earned the coveted Gold designation.
+Climate Action Campaign's inaugural edition of the annual Climate Plan Report Card grades the Climate Action Plan, or lack thereof, of all 19 San Diego municipalities in the region.
+Only the City of San Diego—which received national accolades when it adopted a binding 100% clean energy Climate Plan in 2015—earned the coveted Gold-Standard designation.
 Zero cities earned a Silver grade, while Del Mar, San Marcos and Carlsbad all took home the Bronze designation for their Climate Action Plans.
 Download the full 2016 Report Card here.

 State Policies & Legislation - Comment Letters

 CARB Proposed SB 375 Targets - July 28, 2017 - CAC and partners submitted a letter to the California Air Resources Board (CARB) urging the agency to adopt aggressive GHG reduction targets for SANDAG greater than the 18% reduction targets SANDAG recommended.
 We called for targets as high as 25% but not less than 21%, to help facilitate the development of a 21st century transit system in our region.
 Read our joint letter here.

 CARB 2030 Scoping Plan - April 10, 2017 - Climate Action Campaign submitted comments urging more stringent requirements for local governments to reduce GHG emissions with targets tailored for each locality.
 Read CAC's 4/10/17 Comment Letter on CARB's Scoping Plan.

 AB 805 - SANDAG Accountability and San Diego-Area Transportation Reform - April 7, 2017 - CAC Support Letter.
 Read CAC's Support Letter for AB805 (April 7, 2017)